 Irreducibly complex systems clarify another point tied to causality; which in terms of self-adjusting systems is that all three components above are equally important and only together are they sufficient to cause self-adjustment.
 For instance, something may get perturbed in the reference program (say some memory on a chip was deleted after being exposed to radiation) so changed information is sent to the actuator.
 Performance may be different—assuming it wasn’t totally lost.
 Tracing back for causes could show that the radiation caused deletion of the information on the chip, but all-or-nothing unity shows that the cause of any changes in outcome of the system are still a function of the entire system (Guliuzza 2010, p.
 10).

-5. Sensors Comprise the Essential System Component at the Organism-Environment Interfaces—The Principle Trigger within an Organism’s Self-Adjusting Systems
+5. Sensors Comprise the Essential System Component at the Organism-Environment Interfaces—The Principal Trigger within an Organism’s Self-Adjusting Systems

 As a spacecraft travels through space-time it maintains both its distinct boundary and functional conditions while traversing through diverse environments.
 Spacecraft designers anticipate the environmental conditions and the challenges they will encounter and build in sensors specifically designed to detect those conditions.
 These sensors are linked to systems which will produce necessary innate adjustments.
 If the spacecraft was expected to be “automated” (operate without outside control), then intrinsic sensors would be indispensable.